 The advice provided in this publication is intended as a source of information only.
 Always read the label before using any of the products mentioned.
 The State of Victoria and its employees do not guarantee that the publication is without flaw of any kind or is wholly appropriate for your particular purposes and therefore disclaims all liability for any error, loss or other consequence which may arise from you relying on any information in this publication

-Appendix H - Relief Centre Animal Register
+15.8 Appendix H - Relief Centre Animal Register

-Date Time Tag Number Owner Name Contact number Species/Breed Colour Sign In Sign Out Time/Date
+Date Time Tag No. Owner Name Contact No. Species/Breed Colour Date Sign Out Time